aspose-page/Aspose.Page-Documentation/cpp/release-notes/release-notes-2021/aspose-page-for-cpp-21-8-release-notes/_index.md

 {{% /alert %}}
 ## **Improvements and Changes**
-Aspose.Page for C++ 21.8 is based on the latest Aspose.Page for .NET 21.8 excluding convert eps to emf/wmf implementation.
+Aspose.Page for C++ 21.8ï¿½is based on the latest Aspose.Page for .NET 21.8 excluding convert eps to emf/wmf implementation.

-Dynamic casts to PSDictionary, PSPackedArray were avoiding for best performance.
+Dynamic casts to PSDictionary, PSPackedArray wereï¿½avoiding for best performance.

-You can consult Aspose.Page for C++ [API reference](https://reference.aspose.com/cpp/page/) for documentation.
+You can consult Aspose.Page for C++ [API reference](https://reference.aspose.com/page/cpp/) for documentation.